DraganMonica/Maison_Sucree_Management_System/README.md

 ## 🎯 Overview

-**Maison Sucrée** is a complete e-commerce web application for an artisan pastry shop.
+**Maison Sucrée** is a demo microservices-based e-commerce platform for an artisan pastry shop.
 Customers browse handcrafted products, add items to a shopping cart, apply discount coupons, and complete purchases through Stripe-powered checkout.
 Administrators manage products, coupons, and the full order lifecycle from a dedicated analytics dashboard.

 The application is decomposed into **6 independent microservices**, each owning its own database and communicating through a centralized **Ocelot API Gateway**.
 Authentication is handled via distributed **JWT tokens**, and payments are processed through **Stripe Checkout Sessions**.